Yor, the Hunter from the Future: Plot

 Yor finds allies in a group of rebels led by the scientist, Ena, and the mysterious blind Elder, who have been plotting to overthrow the Overlord for years.
 After being rescued by Ena, Yor and the rebels join forces to attack the Overlord and his androids.
 Ena leads them to the fortress's atomic stockpile, where they plant explosives powerful enough to destroy it and the fortress.
 The Elder remains behind and slowly deactivates the android army, buying time for the others to escape.
 The Overlord pursues them in an attempt to stop the stockpile's destruction and briefly engages Yor in combat, overwhelming him temporarily.
 As the Overlord enters an elevator, Yor grabs a nearby pole and hurls it through the window, impaling the villain.
 Mortally wounded, the Overlord struggles onward toward the stockpile as Yor and Ena continue to lead the others to safety.
 Pag orders them to keep going while he fends off the androids, but he loses his weapon and gets cornered by them.
-Ena and the rebels quickly rush to his aid, but just as the androids are about to kill Pag, the Elder deactivates them.
+Ena and the rebels rush to his aid, but just as the androids are about to kill Pag, the Elder deactivates them.

 The group quickly boards one of the Overlord's ships just as the Overlord himself reaches the stockpile control room.
 But before he can stop the bomb, it explodes, and he succumbs to his injuries and slowly dies.
 At the same moment, the Overlord's spacecraft, carrying Yor, Kalaa, Pag, Ena and the rebels flies out of the hangar to safety while the Overlord's facility explodes behind them.
 As the movie ends and the ship flies off into the distance, the narrator intones: "...Yor returns to the primitive tribes on the mainland.
 He is determined to use his superior knowledge to prevent them making the same mistakes as their forefathers.
 Will he succeed?"